dhconnelly/gabby/README.md

 # gabby

-an inference server from scratch in c++
+a zero-dependency llama 3 inference server from scratch in c++

 currently under active development, see status below